Glenbrook Sensory Concert®

-Your Music Incorporated is an Australian registered charity that provides high-quality live classical music concerts for children and adults with disabilities or special needs.
+Your Music Incorporated is a non-profit organisation that provides high-quality live classical music concerts for children and adults with disabilities or special needs.

 Concerts are specially designed for those who cannot attend traditional concert settings, such as concert halls, due to their personal circumstances.

-Our concerts are designed for people with special needs including:
+Our passionate team of professionals design and perform concerts for people with special needs including:

 - Sensory processing disorders